-Migration of the Gattrell family to the New World and Oceana
+Migration of the Gattrell family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Gattrell were among these contributors, for they have been located in early North American records: John Catheral who settled in Virginia in 1774; Chris Catherey settled in Philadelphia, Pennsylvania in 1878.
 Edward Cathrell who settled in Virginia in 1656 with his wife Mary.
 Alice Catterall settled in Virginia in 1698.

 Contemporary Notables of the name Gattrell (post 1700)